Locally finitely presented and coherent hearts: Torsion pairs of finite type, quasi-cotilting and cosilting objects

 where $u^*$ is surjective since $\Ext_\G^1(M,Q)=0$.
 It follows that $\Der(\G)(M[0],E)=0$, and so $M\in\mathcal{F}$. \end{proof}

-Now the proof of Coro.\,\ref{main_cor_fintype_qcotilt_cosilt} consists in a closer analysis of the methods used in the above proof.
-Before proceeding with the proof, let us just recall that, given a Grothendieck category $\G$, two objects $X,\, Y\in \Ob(\G)$ are said to be {\bf $\Prod$-equivalent} if and only if $\Prod(X)=\Prod(Y)$.
-Clearly, if $X$ and $Y$ are $\Prod$-equivalent, then the former is quasi-cotilting if and only if the latter is quasi-cotilting.
+Now the proof of Corollary~\ref{main_cor_fintype_qcotilt_cosilt} consists in a closer analysis of the methods used in the above proof.
+Before proceeding, let us just recall that, given a Grothendieck category $\G$, two objects $X,\, Y\in \G$ are said to be {\bf $\Prod$-equivalent} if and only if $\Prod(X)=\Prod(Y)$.
+Clearly, if $X$ and $Y$ are $\Prod$-equivalent, then the former is quasi-cotilting if and only if so is the latter.

-\begin{proof}[Proof of Coro.\,\ref{main_cor_fintype_qcotilt_cosilt}] In the proof of the implication ``(3)$\Rightarrow$(2)'' in Thm.\,\ref{main_thm_fintype_qcotilt_cosilt} we have proved the ``if'' part of the assertion, since any object which is $\Prod$-equivalent to a quasi-cotilting object is also quasi-cotilting.
+\begin{proof}[Proof of Corollary~\ref{main_cor_fintype_qcotilt_cosilt}] In the proof of the implication ``(3)$\Rightarrow$(2)'' in Theorem~\ref{main_thm_fintype_qcotilt_cosilt} we have verified the ``if'' part of the assertion, since any object which is $\Prod$-equivalent to a quasi-cotilting object is also quasi-cotilting.
 On the other hand, the proof of the implication ``(1,2)$\Rightarrow$(3)'' shows that, if $Q$ is a quasi-cotilting object and $\mathbf{t}=(\mathcal{T},\mathcal{F})$ is the associated torsion pair, then it is also the cosilting torsion pair associated with a pure-injective cosilting object $Q'$.
 Hence,

-We immediately get from this that $Q\in \Prod(Q)=\Prod(Q')$.
-Moreover, by \cite[Prop.\,3.4]{Coupek-Stovicek}, we know that the class of pure-injective objects is closed under taking products in $\G$, and it is clearly closed under taking direct summands.
-Therefore, $Q$ is pure-injective. \end{proof}
+Thus, $Q\in \Prod(Q)=\Prod(Q')$.
+Moreover, by \cite[Proposition~3.4]{Coupek-Stovicek}, the class of pure-injective objects is closed under products in $\G$, and it is clearly closed under direct summands, so $Q$ is pure-injective. \end{proof}